 We tend to not like “law” because we associate it with restriction, punishment, and shame.
 But the law of the Lord — for instance, the Ten Commandments and Jesus’ distillation of them in the Greatest Commandment — is truly a wonderful grace to us.
 For a hint of this just consider the difference between citizens who abide by good laws and those who don’t.

 How can we live a holy and healthy life?
-The law is not the source of goodness, but it is the course.
+As Dallas Willard taught, the law is not the source of goodness — it is the course of goodness.
 The only true and lasting source of righteousness and wholeness is the grace of Christ Jesus who died on the cross for our sins and rose from the dead.
-But the law that he fulfilled perfectly and taught us to live by in the power of the Holy Spirit is the wise and beautiful structure of what a good and effective life looks like.
+But the law that he fulfilled perfectly and taught us to live by in the power of the Holy Spirit is the wise and beautiful structure of a good and effective soul-life.

 Our Soul Needs to Learn to Obey the Lord